reach-sh/reach-lang/docs/src/rsh/consensus/index.md

   + `{!rsh} opts.localBytes` --- The number of byte strings in the local storage of the contract.

 If these options are required, but not present, then the contract will behave incorrectly.

+When providing a `{!rsh} Reach.App`, the Reach compiler will automatically derive the necessary options to launch the contract.

 The constructor function must be called to actually create the contract.
 It is like a `{!rsh} REMOTE_FUN}`, but it cannot be augmented, nor can it receive payment.